Professor Cullen Lecture Notes

 3) Transferring control to and regaining control from the function.

-Each call to the recursive function causes a new variable data area to be allocated and each reference to a variable in the function's data area is local to the most recently allocated area.
+Each call to the recursive function causes a new variable data save area to be allocated and each reference to a variable in the function's data save area is local to the most recently allocated area.

 Recursion vs. Iteration